channelsquid/QA-QUIZ/README.md

 ```

 #### CHALLENGES!
-1. Create automation test script to testing this API Endpoint at least 10 test cases (Prefer Robot Framework tools).
-Otherwise, you can choose any tools that you prefer
+1. Create automation test script to testing this API Endpoint at least 10 test cases.(Prefer Robot Framwork).
+Otherwise, you can choose any tools that you prefer.
+2. Write the README file and describe how to set up your automation testing tools(Depends on your tools).
+Please describe the step seems you have to share this code to anyone who without a background.
-2. After finished the quiz push the code to GitHub repository and send us a link.
+3. After finished the quiz push the code to GitHub repository and send us a link.